ByteworksHomeLab/spring-ai-lab/README.md

 >>>/bye
 ```

-Shutdown Docker Compose so you can demonstrate that Spring Boot `spring-boot-docker-compose` automatically starts Docker Compose.
+Shutdown Docker Compose, so you can demonstrate that the Spring Boot `spring-boot-docker-compose` library automatically starts Docker Compose.
 From the root directory of the project, do this:

 ```shell
 docker compose down